jcorioland/jcorioland.github.io/_posts/2019-09-12-terraform-microsoft-azure-modules.markdown

 ## Resource definition VS Data Source

-There are two ways to reference an instance of a service running in Azure with Terraform.
+There are two ways to reference an instance of a service running in Azure when working with Terraform.
 You can use a resource definition, with the `resource` keyword, like this is done in the snippets above or you can use a data source, with the `data` keyword:

 ```hcl
 resource "azurerm_resource_group" "rg" {